lockss/lockss-rtd-portal/docs/software/turtles/configuring.rst

    For detailed information about plugin registry catalog definitions, see :ref:`Plugin Registry Catalog Definition Reference`.

 If you are working with multiple :term:`plugin registries <plugin registry>`, and even if you are working with just one, it is convenient to list one or more plugin registries in a :term:`plugin registry catalog`.
-A :ref:`plugin registry catalog definition` looks like this:
+A :term:`plugin registry catalog definition` looks like this:

 .. code-block:: yaml